-Mari Offenbecher is the Chief Operating Officer of SOWA.
+Mari Offenbecher is the Chief Executive Officer of SOWA.
 As the CEO, she is responsible for the management, programs and infrastructure of the organization.
 Mari leads SOWA in advancing quality, equity and innovation in building the field of afterschool and youth development (AYD).
 Mari has spent her career dedicated to bringing educational opportunities and supports to AYD programs that ensure positive outcomes for young people in school and life.
 Through her leadership she has worked to build local, statewide and national coalitions and initiatives that impact systems change for youth including the MOST Initiative, BOOST Learning, SOAR and the Youth Development Executives of King County (YDEKC).
-Mari graduated from California State at Sacramento with a BA in Child and Youth Development.
+Mari graduated from California State University at Sacramento with a BA in Child and Youth Development.
 She conducted research on advanced Child Development systems at the University of California at Berkeley and Edinburgh University, Scotland.

 Chief Program Quality Officer